dimanikulin/dimanikulin/Fishing.md

 <img src="./Images/fishing01.jpg" alt="fishing 01" />

 # Attempt 1

 This time they did not propose to send a big amount of money to me just for sharing my account info.

 This time they did not propose a big prize for me just for providing my credit card information.

-Instead, they used actor name (Peter Pine) to contact them – for me it‘s the best fishing attack for now.
+Instead, they used actor name (Peter Pine) to contact them ï¿½ for me itï¿½s the best fishing attack for now.

 <img src="./Images/fishing02.jpg" alt="fishing 02" />

 # Attempt 2

 It is so easy to get really big money now.

 I can receive a payment with amount 10 Million US Dollars.